-First grade is dedicated to grade is dedicated to building reading skills.
-Our 1st graders go from having beginner reading and writing skills to becoming readers and writers.
-Our 1st grade classroom is a very positive place that encourages reading and writing at school and at home.
-Throughout 1st grade, C-STEM curriculum encourages cooperative and problem solving strategies with 21st Century learning.
-It allows first graders to use their natural curiosity to learn more about their world while become more independent thinkers and learners.
+Our C-STEM curriculum encourages cooperative and problem-solving strategies to thrive in an ever-changing world.
+It allows students to use their natural curiosity to learn more about their world while becoming more independent thinkers and learners.
 C-STEM curriculum is integrated throughout all subject areas.
 This curriculum lends itself to engaging and exciting learning experiences.

-1st graders are taught about engineering design in Smart Lab, an engaging program where students explore STEM and media arts through applied technology and project-based learning.
-1st graders learn how to act like an engineer, using the engineering process and the 4-Cs, creativity, critical thinking, communication and collaboration to solve challenges.
-The 1st graders are given design challenges in the SmartLab as well as in their own classroom to design and build bridges, to design and use a tool to rescue a kitty from a well, to build a simple machine to perform a daily task, and as part of our 1st grade bird unit to explore how birds fly and find food.
-As part of our Weight and Balance Unit, the first graders are challenged to design and build free standing towers, using different kinds of materials, and are expected to explain in their journals how weight and balance affected the how tall the tower could be built.
+First graders learn about The Engineering Design Process in SmartLab, an engaging program where students explore C-STEM and media arts through applied technology and project-based learning.
+First graders learn how to act like engineers using the engineering process and the 4-Cs: creativity, critical thinking, communication, and collaboration to solve challenges.
+First graders are given design challenges in the SmartLab as well as in their own classroom to design and build bridges, to design and use a tool to rescue a kitty from a well, to build a simple machine to perform a daily task, and as part of our first-grade bird unit to explore how birds fly and find food.
+As part of our Weight and Balance Unit, the first graders are challenged to design and build free-standing towers, using different kinds of materials, and are expected to explain in their journals how weight and balance affect how tall the tower could be built.